UpstreamDataInc/amodbus/doc/source/client.rst

 ::

-    from amodbus.client import AsyncModbusTcpClient
+    from amodbus.client import ModbusTcpClient

-    client = AsyncModbusTcpClient('MyDevice.lan')    # Create client object
+    client = ModbusTcpClient('MyDevice.lan')    # Create client object
     await client.connect()                           # connect to device, reconnect automatically await client.write_coil(1, True, slave=1)        # set information in device result = await client.read_coils(2, 3, slave=1)  # get information from device
     print(result.bits[0])                            # use information
     client.close()                                   # Disconnect device

-The line :mod:`client = AsyncModbusTcpClient('MyDevice.lan')` only creates the object; it does not activate anything.
+The line :mod:`client = ModbusTcpClient('MyDevice.lan')` only creates the object; it does not activate anything.

 The line :mod:`await client.connect()` connects to the device (or comm port), if this cannot connect successfully within